carmen-ruby/carmen/DEPRECATED_API.md

 * Split the Rails-specific view helpers out into a separate gem (carmen-rails)
 * Move regex matching into an optional module.

 == Changelog

 See CHANGELOG.md

-== Development notes

-The plugin does not require rubygems anywhere in the test or libraries, so if you are having trouble with load errors running the tests, prepend your command with RUBYOPT=rubygems. {More info}[http://tomayko.com/writings/require-rubygems-antipattern].

 == Credits